 We judge the cartridges to be reliable.
 They should give leak-free service for many years.
 If they do go bad, however, they are easy to replace and widely available from sellers of replacement faucet parts, big box lumber stores like Menards and Lowes, and even from the local hardware store.

 To learn more about the types of faucet valves and cartridges and the advantages and disadvantages of each type, see Faucet Basics, Part 2: Faucet Valves & Cartridges.

-The faucets also include very good braided stainless steel hoses from Fanski and aerators from the Swiss company, Neoperl®.
+The faucets also include very good braided stainless steel hoses from Fanski, a Malaysian manufacturer, and aerators from the Swiss company, Neoperl®.

 Stainless steel riser hoses that connect the faucet to the water supply are becoming the universal standard, replacing the old solid brass tubes that are time-consuming to install and require special tools for bending the tube without kinking it.
 Fanski makes a very good quality hose, comparable to those made by Brasstech and other U.S. manufacturers.

-The website does not list all of the faucets actually sold by BWE under its various brands.
-We easily found a dozen faucets for sale on the internet that are not in the BWE website catalog.
+The website lists only a fraction of all the faucets actually sold by Yutong under its various brands.
+We easily found a dozen faucets for sale on the internet that are not in the website catalog.

 If the faucet is on the website, however, the information provided about the faucet is comprehensive.
 It includes the manufacturer of the cartridge used in a faucet – information that is rarely provided on faucet websites.